gofractally/psibase/contracts/user/FractallySys/seqDiagrams/TeamActions.md

 Actor ed

 carol->>FractallySys: proposeMember(teamName: "ATeam", member: "ed")
-note right of FractallySys: Q: Support adding multiple people at once? note right of FractallySys: (cont.) awkward if no but more complicated to manage if yes activate FractallySys note right of carol: proposer auto confirms proposed member
+note right of FractallySys: Team lead says add member (with time delay) note right of FractallySys: Team lead invites. new person accepts note right of FractallySys: Q: Support adding multiple people at once?
+No, future. note right of FractallySys: (cont.) awkward if no but more complicated to manage if yes activate FractallySys note right of carol: proposer auto confirms proposed member